A backyard swimming pool can provide you with endless hours of fun and exercise, particularly during the summer.

 1. Pool Shock

-“Shocking” a pool is a process that is vital to keep the water clear and clean.
-It involves treating the water with a strong dose of chemicals to get rid of any contaminants present.
+“Shocking” a pool is vital to keeping the water clear and clean.
+It involves treating the water with solid chemicals to eliminate any contaminants present.
 Ideally, you should shock-treat your pool at least once a week.

-Chlorine-based shock chemicals get rid of bacteria, while other kinds can oxidise the water to get rid of algae and other contaminants.
+Chlorine-based shock chemicals kill bacteria, while other kinds can oxidise the water to remove algae and other contaminants.

 2. Pool Cleaning Frequency

-If your pool sees frequent use, you should clean it at least once a week.
-Otherwise, you may see a pile of debris at the bottom of your pool after a few weeks of use.
+If your pool is frequently used, you should clean it at least once a week.
+Otherwise, after a few weeks of use, you may see a pile of debris at the bottom of your pool.

 3. Restore The Vacuum Suction

-If the vacuum loses suction during operation, simply disconnect the skimmer plate and the hose and hold the latter against the return jet.
-This will fill the hose with water again and remove any air bubbles present in it.
+If the vacuum loses suction during operation, disconnect the skimmer plate and the hose and hold the latter against the return jet.
+This will fill the hose with water again and remove any air bubbles.

 Mastering The Art Of Pool Vacuuming: Achieving A Crystal Clear Pool

-Pool cleaning is a practice vital to any swimming pool’s aesthetic and hygienic qualities.
-You should perform it regularly to keep the pool ready for enjoyment, particularly during the summer.
+Pool cleaning is vital to any swimming pool’s aesthetic and hygienic qualities.
+It should be performed regularly to keep the pool ready for enjoyment, particularly during the summer.

-By being thorough about cleaning the pool, you can preserve its sparkling quality.
-Even if you have never done it, you can reach this point quickly.
+By thoroughly cleaning the pool, you can preserve its sparkling quality.
+You can reach this point quickly even if you have never done it.
 It is not a complex process, after all.

 But if you ever find yourself in a pickle while cleaning the pool, call The Pool Co. without hesitation.
 Our Sydney pool builders offer complete pool building and maintenance solutions at reasonable rates.
 So, get in touch with us today!